marcemir/marcemir/README.md

-## Hi there 👋, I´am Marcelo
+## Hi there 👋, I´m Marcelo
 I´m a Data Science student, passionate about technology, and always seeking new challenges to solve problems.

 ### About me

-- 🌱 &nbsp; Learning Artificial Intelligence and Data Science at <a href="https://immune.institute/" target="_blank"><b>IMMUNE Technology Institute</b></a> , Madrid.
+- 🌱 &nbsp; Currently, studying Artificial Intelligence and Data Science at <a href="https://immune.institute/" target="_blank"><b>IMMUNE Technology Institute</b></a> , Madrid.
 - 🤔 &nbsp; Passioante about Food Science and Sensory & Consumer Science.
-- 🎓 &nbsp; Food Engenieer with experience in food industry, research, teaching and consulting
+- 🎓 &nbsp; Food Engenieer with experience in food industry, research, teaching and consulting.
 - 💼 &nbsp; I'm currently looking for opportunities in the Data field.

+###

 ### Languages I use